Empowering Indigenous Knowledge and advancing IP systems

-We've commissioned research and held a series of roundtable sessions from 2016-2021.
+We've commissioned research and taken opportunities to consult and engage further.
 Hearing directly from Aboriginal and Torres Strait Islander people and other stakeholders has been extremely helpful in improving our understanding of the issues associated with the protection and management of Indigenous Knowledge.

 First Nations people have told us about the importance of consultation and consent when people seek to use Indigenous Knowledge for their business.